Chornomorets Stadium: Former stadium

 The former ChMP stadium was built on the same site in 1935, and it was originally named as Stanislav Kosior Stadium after the First Secretary of the Communist Party of the Ukrainian SSR, Stanislav Kosior.
 After Stanislav Kosior was repressed in the 1930s, the name was changed to Shevchenko Park Stadium.

 After World War II, the stadium was passed to the ownership of the republican Ministry of Food and received name as the Central Stadium Kharchovyk.
 At the end of the 1950s, it was renamed as Avanhard Stadium after the Ukrainian Sport Society of industrial workers.
 In 1959, the stadium was renamed to the Central Stadium of the Black Sea Shipping Company or alternatively Central Stadium Chornomorets.

 ChMP could hold 34,362 people.
 It hosted the Ukrainian Super Cup from 2004 until 2007.
 At the end of 2008, it was closed and, in 2009, it was demolished.

 New stadium

 Financial crisis

 The stadium was a part of a defunct Imexbank assets.
-On May 26, 2020, the Deposit Guarantee Fund of Ukraine sold at auction the Chornomorets Stadium to the American company "Allrise Capital Inc.", for UAH 193.8 million ($7.24 million).
+On May 26, 2020, the Deposit Guarantee Fund of Ukraine sold at auction the Chornomorets Stadium to the American company "Allrise Capital Inc.", for ₴193.8 million ($7.24 million).
 Allrise Capital's main owner is Russian expat in America Vladimir Yevseyev.

-In August of 2020, the Shevchenko District Court of Kiev arrested the stadium complex and handed over to the Agency in search and management of assets (Ukrainian).
+In August 2020, the Shevchenko District Court of Kyiv arrested the stadium complex and handed over to the Agency in search and management of assets (Ukrainian).
 The pretrial investigation began based on a statement of public organization "Olimpik" that owns the football club with the same name.
 About ten days later it was announced that the same court decided to cancel arrest of the stadium.

-In February 2023, the facade of the Chornomorets stadium was de-Russified.